Compressible Flow CFD Training Package, Beginners

-In project 5, the airflow will enter the convergent-divergent nozzle with a pressure of 70 bars and the Mach number of 0.2 with a temperature of 2735 K. after passing the throat zone, the airflow will gain speed and lose its temperature as it passes through the diffuser.
+In Project 5, the airflow will enter the convergent-divergent nozzle with a pressure of 70 bars and a Mach number of 0.2 with a temperature of 2735 K. After passing the throat zone.
+The airflow will gain speed and lose its temperature as it passes through the diffuser.
 The standard k-epsilon model with standard wall function is used to solve fluid flow equations.
-The energy model is activated and the ideal gas equation is exploited to calculate the density changes in the computational domain.
+The energy model is activated, and the ideal gas equation is exploited to calculate the density changes in the computational domain.

 The wind tunnel is one of the most widely used aerodynamic testing devices today.

 In project number 6, a wind tunnel and a specific body that is placed inside it are modeled.
 The effect of drag force on this body is investigated.
 The energy model and standard k-epsilon model with the use of standard wall functions are activated.